Teaching Lean Manufacturing Concepts through Project-Based Learning and Simulation

 Keywords: curriculum|management|manufacturing|teaching methods

 How to Cite:

-Stier, K. W., (2003) “Teaching Lean Manufacturing Concepts through Project-Based Learning and Simulation”, The Journal of Technology, Management, and Applied Engineering 19(4).
+Stier, K. W., (2003) “Teaching Lean Manufacturing Concepts through Project-Based Learning and Simulation”, Journal of Industrial Technology 19(4).